 Where to stay?

-I would advice Mitte, the nicest and most touristic district, and the centre of Berlin.
+I would advice Mitte, the nicest and most touristic district, and the center of Berlin.
 We stayed at the budget Easy Hotel Berlin Hackescher Markt and don’t regret our choice.
 The rooms are small but you have all you need for a good night sleep in a comfortable and safe location with plenty of restaurants and cafes close to it.
 Each room has a window, an en suite bathroom and a TV.

 What to do?